 Update your firm home page to accommodate mobile devices.
 Create an internal app for employees and clients, and a public app to attract new business.
 Make sure your IT department is up-to-date on all social media.

-The iPad may not conform to the patented standards of a yellow legal pad, but where it remains deficient in screen size, it will likely exceed in expectations and outcomes for efficiency.
+The iPad may not have the old-school cache of a yellow legal pad, but where it remains deficient in tradition, it will likely exceed in expectations and outcomes for efficiency.